ArifAziz99/theClock/readme.md

 Toggle Sound: Users can turn the tick-tock sound on or off.
 Volume Control: Users can adjust the volume of the tick-tock sound to their preference.

-3.Background Customization:
+3.Background Color Customization:
 Color Picker: Users can change the background color of the clock using a color picker tool.

+3.Font color Customization:
+Color Picker: Users can change the text color of the clock using a color picker tool.

-4.font Customization:
+4.Font Style Customization:
 Font dropdown menu: Users can change the font of the clock by choosing a font from the dropdown menu.

 ##User Guide

 Accessing the Digital Clock
 To access the digital clock, navigate to the homepage of the Clock Website.
 The clock will automatically display the current time.
+Zoom-in or zoom-out to set the desire clock size.

-##Using the Tick-Tock Sound Feature
+##Using the Tick-Tock Sound

 1.Toggle Sound:
-Locate the sound control section on the interface.
+Locate the sound control section in the settings.
 Click the toggle button to turn the tick-tock sound on or off.

 2.Adjust Volume: